 Did you ever go to a bake sale that didn’t have some version of this coconut-y, chocolate-y, graham goodness?
 It’s a gooey treat with a simple graham style base to mellow out the overly sweet toppings and then we add the roasted pecans for a nice crunch.
 I cut these guys up into bite size squares…Keto Magic Bars are perfect with my afternoon cup of coffee or tea.

-These Keto Magic Bars need to make their way to the school bake sale.
+These bars need to make their way to the school bake sale.
 Keto Magics Bars NEED to be sold to all the moms that want ALL the sugary desserts, but know they should avoid.
-Keto Magic Bars will be sold immediately….and you might even get some back up orders because they are that good.
+These bars will be sold immediately….and you might even get some back up orders because they are that good.

 Low Carb Sweetened Condensed Milk